riceissa/issarice.com/wiki/math-335.md

 - I'm getting more and more frustrated that I'm having to spend so much time on math, when I consider some of the other activities I do, like [Wikipedia editing](wikipedia) to be of higher value.
+- When it comes to the divergence theorem and Stokes's theorem, and other multi-dimensional ideas, I really feel like Folland's book doesn't contain enough illustrations.